tombye/trexit/_posts/2017-08-24-useful-websites-so-far.markdown

 ### Culture trip
 [https://culturetrip.com](https://culturetrip.com)

 The culture trip website has good articles on places of interest around the world.
-We found the ones on [the Belgium Ardennes](https://theculturetrip.com/europe/belgium/articles/the-top-3-hikes-in-the-belgian-ardennes/) and [hiking in the Black Forest](https://theculturetrip.com/europe/germany/articles/the-10-most-beautiful-spots-in-germanys-black-forest/) excellent starting points for planning our walking routes.
+The ones on [the Belgium Ardennes](https://theculturetrip.com/europe/belgium/articles/the-top-3-hikes-in-the-belgian-ardennes/) and [hiking in the Black Forest](https://theculturetrip.com/europe/germany/articles/the-10-most-beautiful-spots-in-germanys-black-forest/) were excellent starting points for planning our walking routes.

 ## Accommodation